ArchGalileu/axelvaldez-barbajs/_posts/2017-06-21-new-website.md

 I quickly made a list of content and sketched out a very rough layout and decided (seeing that I wasn't able to sleep anyway) to give it a couple hours and see how it resulted.
 I quickly set up a new local site on Local by Flywheel (I work daily with WordPress and that's my quickest route to make a website) and I got to coding.

 The result was a very simple WordPress theme with the exact layout you're seeing right now.
-I uploaded the work content on the home page, selected lettering exercises for the lettering section, and typed a short about page.
+I uploaded the work content for the home page, selected lettering exercises for the lettering section, and typed a short about page.
 I had bookmarked [Macy.js](http://macyjs.com/) a few months ago so I used that for masonry-style image layouts with no issues at all.

 ![](/assets/media/postimages/2017/06/axelvaldezmx-jun-2017.png)